pathunstrom/makinggames/talknotes.md

 wanted to build.

 On top of all of that, though: I was learning software engineering.
-If you have any questions:
-* find me in the hall
-* tweet me @pathunstrom,
-* email me at pathunstrom@gmail.com

-You can find my talk notes on github at pathunstrom/making-games.

-You can find the source to `ppb` at github.com/ppb.
-Contributions encouraged, we need docs, examples, tests, and we're working on the event system.

-Thanks everyone for your time!I've organized this talk like a how I'd write a video game.
+I've organized this talk like a how I'd write a video game.
 Here, we're setting up for the talk proper.
 We'll cover a couple details you'll need to follow along.